Wednesday, October 30, 2024

 • 22 is a number of completeness, because it is the full representation of the 22 letters of the Alef-Bet.

-• The number 22 and the value of Pi are hidden in the first verse of the bible.
+• The value of Pi is hidden in the first verse of the bible.
 The numeric value of the first letter of the Hebrew words in Genesis 1.1 is 22.
 Pi holds many mathmatical secrets of the bible.
 Pi can be used like the settings for the German's "Enigma machine."
 God is an enigma that is solved by the Bible!

 • The last letter, the 22nd letter, of the Hebrew alphabet the Tav.
 The paleo (ancient) image of the letter is the cross.
 It represents covenant.